sal55/langs/Mcompiler.md

 ASM           x64 assembly source code, in a syntax used by my own assembler `AA`.

 MA            A single-file amalgamation of all source and support files needed to build a program.
-              It can be directly built by MM to make for a tidy of distributing and building M applications.
+              It can be directly built by MM to make for a tidy way of distributing and building M applications.

-OBJ           Object files are not directly generated, only by writing ASM which can generate OBJ files.
+(OBJ)         Object files are not directly generated, only by writing ASM which can generate OBJ files.
               But the code is still limited to the low 2GB, and linkers now like to create programs with a high image base.
               So DLL/OBJ are temporarily out of commission.
 OBJ files allowed M code to be statically linked with other languages.